Dalton-Overlin/Transpire/README.md

 The exit button in the program is self-explanatory: when clicked, it terminates the program.
 It means to close/terminate/exit the program.
 So this function requires no explanation.

 ###  **Note **
 Do you like the Transpire graphics?
-I inlcuded the logo named Transpire-Wallpaper.png in the github repository if you would like to set it as your computer wallpaper.
+I included the logo named Transpire-Wallpaper.png in the github repository if you would like to use it.
 Just incase :)